 The facilities at St. Aidans were basic, the lighting archaic and dangerous the dressing rooms very large but a long way down under the hall and very cold.
 At the time though they seemed such an improvement on other halls used in past productions which is why the Pier Pavilion seemed such an improvement apart from the small Dressing Rooms, now there was space at the side of the stage!

-Times change and now the scenic side is taken care of by Yon Lawson, Anne Allen and Geoff Ramm and helpers.
+Times change and the scenic side was taken care of by Yon Lawson, Anne Allen and Geoff Ramm and helpers.
 The set building now a more substantial task by Chris Allen, Neil Hales, Ken Allen, David Millar and helpers, with members sharing props and costumes for different shows.

 Some things though, never change the certain ‘aloofness’ still raises it’s head from time to time and throughout all types of work involved in running a Theatre Society as in many walks of life, ‘The Willing Horse’ carries on until pensionned off or goes ‘sick’.